 You'll get access to a range of markup tools including pen, pencil, highlighter and more.
 This comes in handy, because most of the time there's something specific in a screenshot that you'd like to highlight, and this gives you an easy way to do so without the use of a third-party app.

-To crop in on a detail of the screenshot, drag the thicker blue edges to the desired dimensions.
+To crop in on a detail of the screenshot, drag the corners, or the thicker bits on the sides, to the desired dimensions.
 And tapping the plus sign allows you to drop in a signature or a handy magnifying glass that highlights a particular section, or add text.

 You can undo any edits using the curved arrow pointing left.

 To share the screenshot from the markup window, tap the share icon (the arrow pointing out of a square box).
 You'll see the usual sharing options: AirDrop, Message, Mail and so on.
-Tap Cancel to get out of the sharing screen.
+Tap the X - or Cancel, in older versions of iOS - to get out of the sharing screen.

 If you missed the thumbnail, or you're running iOS 10 or earlier, remember that you can find the screenshot in Photos and edit and share it from there.